 There’s no need to leave an essay here.
 Remember that customers don’t want to read long paragraphs anymore than you do.

-Responding to customers who are angry and frustrated is slightly trickier than thanking someone for leaving feedback.
-Still, a genuine, well-crafted, considerate response can motivate these customers to edit or delete their original review.
+Responding to customers who are angry and frustrated is slightly trickier than thanking someone for leaving positive feedback.
+Still, a genuine, well-crafted, considerate response can motivate these customers to edit or delete their original reviews.

 Take a deep breath

 It’s important to remain objective and not get emotional in your review response.
-Even if all you do is ask them to contact you via phone, it’s better than getting drawn into an argument.
+Even if all you do is ask them to contact you directly, it’s better than getting drawn into a public-facing argument.